logesh4lg/lg-custom-alert/README.md

       ```

   2. Put `lg-alert` directive along with button elements

-      - `lg-alert`    - the scope function to be called after alert success
+      `lg-alert`    - the scope function to be called after alert success
-      - `lg-message`  - Message to be displayed in the modal
+      `lg-message`  - Message to be displayed in the modal
-      - `lg-size`     - Size to be displayed in the modal `['lg', 'md', 'sm']`
+      `lg-size`     - Size to be displayed in the modal `['lg', 'md', 'sm']`
-          - `lg` - Large size popup or alert
-          - `md` - Medium size popup or alert
-          - `sm` - Small size popup or alert - `Default`
-      - `lg-type`     - Type of the modal to be displayed in the modal `['confirm', 'proceed', 'ok', 'delete']`
+      `lg-type`     - Type of the modal to be displayed in the modal `['confirm', 'proceed', 'ok', 'delete']`
-          - `confirm` - Confirmation Popup Before any updates
-          - `proceed` - Confirmation Popup Before any process which may affect the system
-          - `ok` - Information Popup - shows only OK button
-          - `delete` - Confirmation Popup Before any delete

       #### Example
       ```html